What You Should Know

-Coprinellus Disseminatus is a little coprinoid species whose gills do not turn to black ink; it's even possible to obtain a spore print, rather than a gooey black mass of wet paper.
+Coprinellus disseminatus is a little coprinoid species whose gills do not turn to black ink; it's even possible to obtain a spore print, rather than a gooey black mass of wet paper.
 This mushroom typically fruits in clusters near the bases of stumps, sometimes in astounding numbers.
 Edible, but insignificant.

-Often forming large troops on woody debris, this diminutive Coprinellus is characterized by a broadly parabolic to convex, pale greyish-brown, striate cap with a yellowish-brown disc.
+Often forming large troops on woody debris, this diminutive Coprinellus is characterized by a broadly parabolic to convex, pale grayish-brown, striate cap with a yellowish-brown disc.
 Since the gills of this species do not deliquesce, thus some authors have placed it in the genus Pseudocoprinus.
 Recent molecular studies suggest however that it properly belongs in Coprinellus.

 Other names: Non-Inky Coprinus, Fairy Bonnet, Little Helmets, Crumble Cap, Trooping Inkcaps.

-Coprinellus Disseminatus Identification
+Coprinellus disseminatus Mushroom Identification

 Saprobic, growing in clusters, often by the hundreds; on decaying wood, especially near the bases of stumps; spring, summer, and fall; widely distributed in North America.